robertnisipeanu/winkeymacros/KeyboardFilterDriverKMDF/README.md

 - `STATUS_NOT_FOUND` -> Keyboard was not found

 ### IOCTL_KEYBOARDFILTER_GETMACRO
+Description: Gets replacing key sequence of a macro.

 Input:
 - input buffer needs to be an INPUT_KEYBOARD_MACRO structure that stores the device id and the scancode of the key you want to get the macro of